-You know that guy you chatted with while waiting in line at the local fast food restaurant about that local school team?
-If he turns out to work for a company who donates sports equipment to the school the student is transferring to, bantering with him may break the pre-enrollment contact rule.
+You know that person you chatted with while waiting in line at the local fast food restaurant about that local school team?
+If they turn out to work for a company who donates sports equipment to the school the student is transferring to, bantering with them may break the pre-enrollment contact rule.

 You know that clerk at the grocery store who also works as a teacher at the new school?
 Don’t be discussing the new school with her, or this may be argued to be pre-enrollment contact per CIF.